-- An application for registration of a change of a child's name (2) may be made by one parent if - the applicant is the sole parent named in the registration of the child's birth under this Act or any other law; or - the child's other parent has died. - (3) If the parents of a child are dead, cannot be found, or for some other reason cannot exercise their parental responsibilities for a child, the child's guardian may apply for registration of a change of the child's name.
+- An application under subsection (1) or (2) may be made by 1 parent only if - the applicant is the sole parent named in the registration of the child's birth under this Act or any other law; or - (b) the child's other parent has died. - If the parents of a child are dead, cannot be found, or for some other reason cannot exercise their parental responsibilities for a child, the child's guardian may apply for registration of a change of the child's name. - An application under subsection (1) or (2) must - be made in the approved form; and - contain a declaration by the applicant setting out (b) whether the child is, at the time the application is made, a required declarant.